ORelio/Sound-Manager/README.md

 SoundManager is free software that makes it easy to create and share Windows sound schemes.
 All Windows versions from Windows XP SP3 to Windows 11 are supported.
 Requires [.NET 4.0](http://www.microsoft.com/en-us/download/details.aspx?id=17718) or greater.

-* **Download:** Have a look at the [releases section](https://github.com/ORelio/Sound-Manager/releases) to get a build.
+* 💾 **Download:** Have a look at the [releases section](https://github.com/ORelio/Sound-Manager/releases) to get a build
-* **Sound schemes:** Check out the [sound schemes repository](https://github.com/ORelio/Sound-Manager-Schemes) :)
+* 📁 **Sound schemes:** Check out the [sound schemes repository](https://github.com/ORelio/Sound-Manager-Schemes)

 ## Overview

-The main UI allows managing the current sound scheme, as well as defining metadata:
+SoundManager allows editing the current sound scheme, as well as defining metadata:

 ![SoundManager main UI](Images/gui-scheme-en.png)

 Main features are the following:

+* Play missing sounds on Windows 8 and greater
+* Export and import sound schemes using archive files
+* Import sound schemes created with the [Sound applet](https://www.thewindowsclub.com/change-sounds-in-windows)
+* Import proprietary "soundpack" archive files
 * Load and test sound files for each event
 * Define metadata such as thumbnail, author, description
-* Export and import sound schemes using archive files
-* Import sound schemes created with the [Sound applet](https://www.thewindowsclub.com/change-sounds-in-windows)
 * Auto-convert sounds to WAV format (Windows 7+)
-* Patch startup sound (Admin required, Windows Vista+)
+* Patch built-in startup sound (Admin required, Windows Vista+)
-* Play missing sounds on Windows 8 and greater
-* Load proprietary soundpack archive files

 ## User Manual